 In my point of view, I would avoid investing in M1 shares at all cost.
 And the latest financial results vindicated that business fundamentals of M1 continued to slide.

-But the most obvious decline was the revenue from international call services, which used to be the biggest cash cows for Singapore’s telecommunication players.
-[The rest of the content is blocked and can be accessible by SG Wealth Builder Members only.
+[This is a premium article.
+The rest of the content is blocked and can be accessible by SG Wealth Builder Members only.
 To read the full content, please sign up as member.]

 Subscribe to Blog via Email